jetpackdata/jpdforcaster/README.md

-# jpdforcaster
+# JetPack Data jpdforcaster

+jpdforcaster is a time series forcasting pipelines libraries.
-Time Series forcasting pipelines library - Use different market models to forcast time series data
+Those libraries use different market models to forcast time series data and are based also on some research papers.
+Predictive module of jetPack Data platforme use those libraries

+## How to setup

+In near future :

 TODO :
 -- Add setup.y for piping